polterguy/micro/README.md

           innerValue:OK
 ```

-The above will result in something resembling the following.
+The above will result in something resembling the following, if you're using the Sea Breeze skin.

 ![alt screenshot](screenshots/screenshot-3.png)

 ## Misc. classes

-Micro also contains some semantic helper classes, such as _'error'_, _'emphasize'_, _'warning'_, etc. For a complete list and examples of usage, please refer to the _'/Micro/sample'_ example page which is automatically created for you, if you install Micro together with [System42](https://github.com/polterguy/system42).
+Micro also contains some semantic helper classes, such as _'error'_, _'emphasize'_, _'warning'_, etc.

 ## Tables